theMikeSwan/TMSEntityDataSource/README.md

 There are two tabs in the app; one for events and one for categories.
 The evnents are listed in a table view and the categories are in a collection view.

 The detail page for events includes a picker view with all of the categories in it and the category detail view has a table view that is filtered to display only the events in the selected category.
-(It would be better in a production app to just use the `events` property from the selected category, but the goal of ther example app is to show the various usage patterns of `TMSEntityDataSource`.)
+(It would be better in a production app to just use the `events` property from the selected category, but the goal of the example app is to show the various usage patterns of `TMSEntityDatasource`.)

 ### Areas of Interest